fluentglobe/Front-end-Developer-Interview-Questions/README.md

 * What mobile devices do you have access to for testing?
 * Are you a morning or evening person?
 * How do you prefer to chat?
 IRC/iMessage/Slack/Skype/HipChat
+* What country do you live in, and where are you from?

 #### HTML Questions: